How Do You Decolonize and Diversify Your Bookshelf? Deirdre Osborne and Kadija Sesay

 Madhu Krishnan is Professor of African, World and Comparative Literatures in the Department of English at the University of Bristol and Director of the Centre for Black Humanities.
 She is author of Contemporary African Literature in English: Global Locations, Postcolonial Identifications (Palgrave Macmillan, 2014), Writing Spatiality in West Africa: Colonial Legacies in the Anglophone/Francophone Novel (Boydell & Brewer, 2018) and Contingent Canons: African Literature and the Politics of Location (Cambridge University Press, 2018).
 She is at present working on a large scale project on literary activism in contemporary Africa, which explores the ways in which engagement with the literary functions as a mode of social production.
 Follow her on Twitter @ProfMadhuK

-To keep everyone safe, Bristol Ideas and Waterstones have limited the number of tickets on sale and respectfully ask ticket holders to wear masks during the event in the shop and follow guidance on social distancing.
+Waterstones and Bristol Ideas want to ensure a safe and enjoyable visit for all.
+The event capacity has returned to normal and seating will not be socially distanced.
+In the interest of audience and staff safety we are grateful if you would continue to wear a mask if possible and make space when moving around the venue.
 Please stay home if you’re experiencing any symptoms of COVID-19 (these are listed on the NHS website) or if you’ve recently been in contact with someone who has the virus.

 CONCESSIONS apply to Full Time Students, Job Seekers Allowance, Incapacity Benefit claimants, over 60s and disabled people.
 PARTNER RATE is for staff, students or members at the following organisations: Arts Council England, Bristol City Council, Business West, University of Bristol and UWE.
 Please note that you will be asked of proof for your eligibility of a concession or partner rate ticket.
 No refunds/exchanges are possible for tickets already purchased at the higher price.